WHENEVER I FEEL LIKE IT

 Norton is a particularly enjoyable version of the zany

 with big laughs and an infectious score,

 will bang-zoom its way into your heart. ... [the]

 yet they bring a new and delightful spirit to the roles.(https://www.broadwayworld.com/article/Review-Roundup-What-Did-The-Critics-Think-of-Paper-Mills-THE-HONEYMOONERS-20171009)

 third is a

-then delayed and rescheduled for a spring 2011 opening, it never
+rescheduled for a spring 2011 opening, it never did,

-There have been no further announcements made as to whether it
+There have been no further announcements made, so it is

 we hope so